James Dean: Cinema and television

+James Dean's acting flies in the face of fifty years of filmmaking; each gesture, attitude, each mimicry is a slap at the psychological tradition. [...]
+Dean's acting is more animal than human, and that makes him unpredictable.
+What will his next gesture be?
+He may keep talking and turn his back to the camera as he finishes a scene; he may suddenly throw his head back or let it droop; he may raise his arms to heaven, stretch them forward, palms up to convince, down to reject. [...]
+He can laugh when another actor would cry—or the opposite.
+He killed psychology the day he appeared on the set. [...]
+Dean's power of seduction was so intense that he could have killed his parents every night on the screen with the blessing of the snobs and the general public alike. [...]
+It is easier to identify with James Dean than with Humphrey Bogart, Cary Grant, or Marlon Brando.
+Dean's personality is truer.

 Dean has been a touchstone of many television shows, films, books, and plays.
 The film September 30, 1955 (1977) depicts how various characters in a small Southern town in the US react to Dean's death.
 The play Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean, written by Ed Graczyk, depicts a reunion of Dean fans on the 20th anniversary of his death.
 It was staged by the director Robert Altman in 1982 but was poorly received and closed after only 52 performances.
 While the play was still running on Broadway, Altman shot a film adaptation that was released by Cinecom Pictures in November 1982.

 On April 20, 2010, a long "lost" live episode of the General Electric Theater called "The Dark, Dark Hours" featuring Dean in a performance with Ronald Reagan was uncovered by NBC writer Wayne Federman while working on a Ronald Reagan television retrospective.
-The episode, originally broadcast December 12, 1954, drew international attention and highlights were featured on numerous national media outlets including: CBS Evening News, NBC Nightly News, and Good Morning America.
-It was later revealed that some footage from the episode was first featured in the 2005 documentary, James Dean: Forever Young.
+The episode, originally broadcast on December 12, 1954, drew international attention, and highlights were featured on numerous national media outlets including: CBS Evening News, NBC Nightly News, and Good Morning America.
+It was later revealed that some footage from the episode had first featured in the 2005 documentary, James Dean: Forever Young.